smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 tags: deployment process series
 ---

-It wasn't always easy for us to promote our system.
+It wasn't always easy for us to promote our code.
 It took time and effort to get there and a whole lot of iterating.
 This is our story about how over the course of a few weeks we were able to go from a system with little confidence to smooth regular updates that are downright boring.